verbb/formie/docs/fields/dropdown.md

 - **Multiple selections** - Allow one selected value or a list of selected values.
 - **Default value** - Preselect one or more options for new submissions.
 - **Placeholder** - Show an initial prompt before a value is selected.
+- **Use searchable dropdown** - Let users filter options by typing.
+Recommended for long lists.
+The front end keeps the native `<select>` for submission and enhances it with Formie’s `combobox` module.
 - **Required** - Force a choice before the form can be submitted.

 ## Bulk Add Options